Akhilts001/Akhilts001/README.md

 ## Hi there 👋
+Im Akhil TS
+BTECH
+I am a motivated and enthusiastic computer science graduate seeking to begin my career in a dynamic and growth-oriented organization.
+With a strong academic foundation and practical exposure to technology, I am committed to contributing to innovative projects, learning new concepts, and growing both personally and professionally.
+My goal is to utilize my knowledge and dedication to achieve organizational objectives and make a positive impact.

 <!--
 **Akhilts001/Akhilts001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.